The Inner City Dart League (ICDL)

 • In singles, the absent player forfeits the game.

-3. Any team that forfeits two (2) matches during the season will be suspended from any further play and their position on the schedule will become a “bye”.
+1. Any team that forfeits two (2) matches during the season may be suspended from any further play and their position on the schedule will become a “bye”.
 All points from previous matches will be removed from the weekly results resulting in zero points in those matches played.
 All opposing teams will receive thirteen points for the bye.
 Thirteen points will also be awarded to any team that experiences a scheduled bye during a regular season match.

-4. Any team which knowingly and willingly plays an illegal player in a match will forfeit that match.
+2. Any team which knowingly and willingly plays an illegal player in a match will forfeit that match.
 The opposing team will receive no less than thirteen points or their weekly average.
 The forfeiting team will receive zero points.

-Dart Match Rescheduling:
+Match Rescheduling:

 Mandatory Rescheduling